PAEA offers two types of membership for developing programs:

-PAEA has developed new testing products for physician assistant (PA) programs.
+PAEA has developed new testing products for PA programs.
 The initial products focus on End of Rotation Exams offered in the areas of internal medicine, family medicine, pediatrics, obstetrics and gynecology, emergency medicine, general surgery, and psychiatry/behavioral medicine.
 These exams are validated, peer-reviewed online exams.
-New for July 2014: updated and enhanced versions of all seven exams – with simplified pricing.

 ARC-PA is the accrediting agency that protects the interests of the public and PA profession by defining the standards for PA education and evaluating PA educational programs within the territorial United States to ensure their compliance with those standards.

 AAPA is the national professional society for physician assistants.
 AAPA advocates and educates on behalf of the profession and the patients PAs serve.
-It also works to ensure the professional growth, personal excellence, and recognition of physician assistants.
+It also works to ensure the professional growth, personal excellence, and recognition of PAs.

 NCCPA is the only nationally recognized credentialing organization for PAs.
 Visit their website for more information on PA credentialing.